jasny/phpdoc-parser/docs/index.md

 Configurable DocBlock parser from PHP
 {: .fs-6 .fw-300 }

-Annotations aren't implemented in PHP itself which is why this component offers a way to use the PHP doc-blocks as a place for the well known tag syntax using the `@` char.

 The PHPDoc parser allows you to configure tags including the method how to parse and extract information.
-This is inline with phpDocumentor style annotations and differs from for instance Doctrine type annotations.
+This is inline with phpDocumentor style annotations.

 Installation
 ---